Zibsun/leands/docs/prioritization.md

 |     Low         |                0.5               |
 |     Very low    |                0.25              |

-This is how you proceed:
+Here is how you proceed:

 1. Pick a hypothesis with an average impact to set the baseline.
-This is "Medium" with impact 1.
+It is "Medium" with impact 1.
 2. Estimate the rest relative to the baseline you set.
 If another hypothesis is twice as valuable, its Impact is 2.
 If it is two times less valuable, its Impact is 0.5.
 A high-value hypothesis may reach 3, and so on.

 ## Effort

-Effort estimates how much effort a hypothesis would require.
+Effort estimates how much work a hypothesis would require.

-It may be hard to estimate exact labour costs for many reasons:
+It may be hard to estimate exact labor costs for many reasons:

 * Insufficient data exist for precise estimation.
 * We don't know what difficulties we would face along the way.
-* Team member perspectives may vary greatly.
+* Team member perspectives may vary significantly.
 For instance, junior and seasoned Data Scientist estimates may differ several times.

 As with Impact, it boils down to relative units, too.
 Some books call them Story Points.

-To avoid excessive discussions, like 5 points or 6, many prefer progressive scales based on Fibonacci or geometric series.
+Many prefer progressive scales based on Fibonacci or geometric series to avoid excessive discussions, like 5 points or 6.

 The steps are the same as Impact.
 Pick a baseline hypothesis that is straightforward to implement and assign it one story point.
 If another seems twice as hard, make it a 2.
 And so on.